-Outside the Statehouse shortly before a March 3 Senate BOAST hearing began, hundreds of students from Catholic and other private schools rallied in support of the measure.
+Outside the Statehouse shortly before the Senate hearing began, hundreds of students from Catholic and other private schools rallied in support of the long-sought measure.
 Wearing T-shirts promoting the bill, they also met with lawmakers and urged them to vote for the legislation.